 I’m not going to stand here (yes, lovely ones, I write pretty much all my blogs from a standing desk) and say that feeding tubes and high-calorie meal plans haven’t saved lives.
 When weight and nutrient status gets low enough, the number one priority isn’t health, supporting digestion, preventing chronic-disease or making the patient feel comfortable.
 The goal is survival, first and foremost.
 Sadly the goal to survive rather than thrive seems to be the focus for the remainder of both hospital in- and out-patient programs.
 Peg feeds, powdered milky supplement drinks, ice-cream cups, crumpets with jam, juice “drinks”, refined cereals with cheap milks, white wheat toast with margarines and flavoured yoghurts aren’t nutritious or supportive of digestive, mental health, immune or hormonal health!!!
 They may contain energy and synthetically-added “nutrients” but that’s where the goodness ends.
 They’re loaded with refined sugars, additives, preservatives, inflammatory generic “vegetable” oils and basically, are nutrient-devoid.

 I don’t blame anyone for fearing food when these are the only options given.
 I don’t have an eating disorder but the mere thought of having to ingest these franken-foods, gives me heart palpitations!
-If you didn’t have a compromised digestion system before you were treated for an eating disorder (though I’m sorry to say sweet readers, you probably did as most ED patients have digestive complaints to some degree – which is often one of the root causes of disordered eating in the first place), you certainly will afterwards.
+If you didn’t have a compromised digestion system before you were treated for an eating disorder (though I’m sorry to say sweet readers, you probably did as most ED patients have digestive complaints to some degree – which is often one of the root causes of disordered eating in the first place), you certainly will afterwards!
 I’m not saying this to freak you out, but to be honest.
 I want to let you know that if you’ve been complaining of stomach pains, wind, gas, bloating, bowel issues, reflux or anything in-between, and been told repeatedly; “it’s all in your head, you’re doing this to yourself and driving yourself bonkers”, that …

 IT IS NOT JUST IN YOUR HEAD AND YOU ARE NOT JUST BEING SILLY!!!

-So to properly get back to a happy, and functional relationship with your food and body, you have to heal that digestive tract and restore nutritional status
+To re-claim a happy, and functional relationship with your food and body, you have to heal that digestive tract and restore nutritional status

-If you’ve got debilitating digestive symptoms, of course you’re prone to a negative relationship with your food.
+If you’ve got debilitating digestive symptoms, of course you’re prone to a negative relationship with food.
 If you aren’t digesting your food properly, then every meal time – no matter how healthy the foods are, will be unpleasant.
 Also, if you were malnourished for a substantial period of time, you’ve probably got a hangover of nutritional deficiencies.
 I’m not talking about energy deficiencies (so put the Sustagen away!).
 I’m talking about deficiencies in essential fats, amino acids, vitamins and minerals.
 These nutrients not only play a role in digestion, but also neurotransmitter production (and pretty much every other function in the body like we already discussed, but the former are specifically eating-disorder related).

 *refined grains and wheat-based products (plus non-organic soy, corn and canola) can be particularly problematic for ex-ED patients – as they’re naturally nutrient-devoid and pro-inflammatory and linked to gastrointestinal damage